otavioschwanck/mood-nvim/handbook.md

 See: https://vonheikemen.github.io/devlog/tools/setup-nvim-lspconfig-plus-nvim-cmp/#snippets

-But just press C-d after a snippet and you go forward! trust me.
+But just press C-j after a snippet and you go forward! trust me.

 To open/close the autocomplete, just press C-e.